leanprover/lean-action/RELEASING.md

 - If a release introduces new features or changes the inputs API which does not break backwards compatibility (e.g. adds a new input which doesn't affect the other inputs), bump the minor version.
 - For bug fixes, bump the patch version.

 A major version tag is maintained for each version which points to the latest version of `lean-action`.
 Users will most often use `lean-action` with this major version tag.
-For example, if the latest version of `lean-action` is `v2.7.1`, `v2` will point to `v2.7.1`.
+For example, if the latest version of `lean-action` is `v2.7.1`, `v2` should point to `v2.7.1`.

 For more information about releasing GitHub actions see the [Using tags for release management](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-tags-for-release-management) section of the GitHub custom actions documentation.

 ## Steps to create a release
 - Create an issue to track creating the release.
 - Create a `release/v{RELEASE_VERSION}` branch (e.g. `release/v2.7.1`).
     - Test `lean-action` by pointing an existing test repository to the new version with `uses: leanprover/lean-action@v{RELEASE_VERSION}`.
     - Make any minor commits related to the release on the release branch.
-- Once the release has been validated, create a new release with release notes and a git tag `v{RELEASE_VERSION}` (e.g `v2.7.1`).
+- Once the release has been validated, create a new release with release notes copied from the `## Unreleased` section of `CHANGELOG.md` and a git tag `v{RELEASE_VERSION}` (e.g `v2.7.1`).
-- Update `CHANGELOG.md` by adding a new section, e.g., `## v2.7.1` at the top of the file followed by a bullet list of the release notes.
 - In the case of a minor or patch version, move the major version tag to the latest version
+- Update `CHANGELOG.md` with a new section with the release name and date directly below the `## Unreleased` header, e.g., `## v2.7.1 - 2024-12-21` .
+    - If you made updates to the release notes in the GitHub release, add them to `CHANGELOG.md`.
 - If there are additional commits on the release branch, merge the release branch back into `main`.
 - Make an announcement to the Lean community.